SgtCoDFish/bedrock-bootstrap/04-creating-elf-files/README.md

 The command will also handle whitespace, so we can type `echo -n "00 00 40 20" | xxd -r -p` which will write the value of `0x20400000`.
 Note that we have to handle the endianness of the data ourselves.

+It's also useful to be able to comment our hex files; we can use `sed` to remove the comments as a processing step.
+We use `sed "s/#.*$//g"` to replace everything from a # to the end of a line with nothing, repeated globally inside the file.

 The resulting hex header is in elfheader.hex, and we can "compile" it to a binary file with:

 ```bash